hkzlab/ES1868_ISA8/README.md

 The **recommended** way to do this (especially under a very slow machine, like a V20/8088) is by using the [UNISOUND](https://www.vogons.org/viewtopic.php?f=62&t=72553) configurator.

 It's important to add the `/XEA` parameter to `UNISOUND.COM` when using it.

+**WARNING**: If you use an XT-IDE adapter at the default base address (300h), remember to set the MPU-401 base for this card to something else (like 330h)!

 ## Bill of Materials